|

 Myth #9- Mormons have lots of kids so they can increase their kingdom in the next life.

-Mormons with large families do so for several reasons.
+Fact: Mormons tend to have large families for several reasons.
 From a doctrinal standpoint, they are being obedient to their leaders and living their beliefs.
 In Mormon theology, there are billions of spirit children of a heavenly father and mothers (God the Father and his wives) that are waiting to come to earth to gain a physical body.
 It is believed to be necessary for the eternal progression of these spirits.
 Mormonism does not teach reincarnation.
 It teaches that people lived in heaven (a.k.a. “the spirit world”) prior to birth and they are born once into a physical body.
 After death, the person’s spirit goes either to “spirit paradise” or “spirit prison” depending on whether or not the person died as a Mormon.

 Church leaders have taught that faithful Latter-day Saints should welcome into their homes all the children Heavenly Father wants to send.
 In this way, these spirits will have the opportunity to be born and raised in LDS families rather than in the homes of the non-Mormons.
 It is not so much that Mormons think they will get a better kingdom in the next life as it is that families are foundational to the LDS concept of the plan of salvation.
 They see bearing and raising children as a great privilege.